 The flu vaccine is important for pregnant women, more so than non-pregnant women, because the flu can cause severe illness in pregnant women than women who are not pregnant.

 Here is some more facts/info about the flu vaccine:

-- To protect against the flu, the first and most important thing you can do is to get a flu vaccine for yourself and your child.
+- To protect against the flu, the first and most important thing you can do is get a flu vaccine for yourself and your child.
 If you’re a parent, check out http://www.cdc.gov/flu/parents

 - Vaccination is recommended for everyone 6 months and older.

 - Ask your child’s doctor when they expect flu vaccines to be available in their office, and schedule an appointment for flu vaccination.

 - Influenza vaccination is the best method for preventing flu and its potentially severe complications in children.

 - Young children and children with long-term health conditions (like asthma, diabetes, or disorders of the brain or nervous system) must get vaccinated.
 These children are at higher risk of serious flu complications (like pneumonia) if they get the flu.

 - The flu can be very dangerous for children.
 Each year about 20,000 children younger than 5 years old is hospitalized from flu complications, like pneumonia.

 - Children 6 months through 8 years of age who are getting vaccinated for the first time will need two doses of vaccine, spaced at least 28 days apart.